johnloy/esm-commonjs-interop-manual/README.md

 ## Gotchas, dos, and don'ts

-### Gotcha: ESM import specifiers require a file extension
+### :warning: ESM import specifiers need a file extension, but extensions are resolved for CJS

 ...